PDAL/PDAL/doc/stages/writers.gdal.rst

     those that may be within the bounds of the raster cell.

 The GDAL writer creates rasters using the data in the 'Z' dimension of the points.
-One can precede the GDAL writer with the ferry filter (:ref:`filters.ferry`) in order to copy data from some other dimension to the 'Z' dimension if desired.
+In a :ref:`pipeline_command` one can precede the GDAL writer with the ferry filter (:ref:`filters.ferry`) in order to copy data from some other dimension to the 'Z' dimension if desired.

 The writer will creates up to six rasters based on different statistics in the output dataset.
 The order of the layers in the dataset is as follows: